 Sorry, unable to load Google Maps API.

-Here are our choices for, and reviews of, the best bed & breakfast castle hotel stays in Spain in 2020!
+Here are our choices for, and reviews of, the best bed & breakfast castle hotel stays in Spain in 2023!
 All of these wonderful properties come with instant online booking & lowest price guaranteed via Booking.com.

 SpainCastillo de Arteaga is a fabulous Neo-Gothic castle hotel near Guernica in the rolling hills of the Basque Country.
 The present day structure was built in honour of Louis-Napoléon Bonaparte, Prince Imperial of France, in the mid 19th century, on the site of a ruined castle dating from the mid 15th century.
 Its four grand towers now make a very imposing sight over the wilds of the Urdaibai Nature Reserve and its interiors are a lavish feast for the eyes, though it has been fairly recently renovated the design and decoration remain true to the historical essence.
 The castle has just 13 rooms & suites for overnight stays and so has very much an intimate, boutique hotel feel.
 It can also pleasantly feel more like a stay in the home of a long lost relative rather than a stereotypical hotel stay.
 The small number of rooms and the quality of its hospitality though means it should be booked well in advance.
 THE ACCOMMODATION: The castle’s 13 rooms are divided between standard double and twin rooms, junior suites and full suites.
 The standard rooms are anything but standard, they are spacious, comfortable and beautifully decorated, and they offer very good value READ MORE

 SpainMost famous former guest: Orson Welles.
 Parador de Cardona is a towering, 9th century era, hilltop fortress near Barcelona now converted into a beautifully atmospheric, modern luxury hotel.
 It is seen as the most important medieval fortress in Catalonia and one of the most important in Spain, the strategic setting allowing jaw dropping views and the castle itself still retaining a strong historical ambience.
 THE ACCOMMODATION: They have a choice of rooms; doubles, twins and triples and some large double suites.
 The rooms are spacious, clean and comfortable and furnished in a generally modern, quite minimalist style.
-Check your options on the booking page here.
 The building as a whole is incredibly impressive and steeped in Catalan history, and though the rooms are of a high standard and have some historical details here and there, they generally lack the medieval ambience of much of the rest of the castle.
 A wander around the grounds of Parador de Cardona as the sun sets is the best way to soak up some of that lovely ambience, you can admire its sturdy ancient walls and towers, the romanesque Church of Sant Vicenç de Cardona and the 11th century Torre de la Minyona for example with the views from the top of READ MORE

 SpainMost Famous Residents: Ferdinand II of Aragon, Isabella I of Castile.
 Castillo del Buen Amor/Buen Amor Castle near Salamanca, Spain, and less than two hours from Madrid, is a splendidly atmospheric place with a history going all the way back to 1227, and the reign of King Alfonso IX.
 The property is huge, with a great amount of common space; there are a total of seven living rooms for example and outside there are beautiful gardens, a vineyard, a maze, a pine forest and a saltwater swimming pool.
 THE ACCOMMODATION: They have a range of rooms and suites, 41 in total and all doubles or twins (all with king or queen size beds as standard), from Standard Rooms through Deluxe and Superior Rooms to the largest of all, the Junior Suites.
 Check your options on the booking page here.
 In most hotels there would be a great difference between these room types but the standard rooms here are elegant and spacious enough to warrant a grander title perhaps.
 The deluxe and superior rooms though, apart from being slightly more ornate, have more space and more natural light and, as the price difference is relatively small, it’s probably worth the upgrade.
 A READ MORE